lloydchang/client-side-canary-deployment/README.md

 ## Want More Control?

-The one-line approach works for most cases, but you can [view advanced options](ADVANCED.md) if needed.
+The one-line approach works for most cases, but you can [view advanced options in ADVANCED.md](ADVANCED.md).